awsdocs/aws-codepipeline-user-guide/doc_source/action-reference.md

-# Action Structure Reference<a name="action-reference"></a>
+# Action structure reference<a name="action-reference"></a>

 This section is a reference for action configuration only\.
-For a conceptual overview of the pipeline structure, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
+For a conceptual overview of the pipeline structure, see [CodePipeline pipeline structure reference](reference-pipeline-structure.md)\.

 Each action provider in CodePipeline uses a set of required and optional configuration fields in the pipeline structure\.
 This section provides the following reference information by action provider:
 + Valid values for the `ActionType` fields included in the pipeline structure action block, such as `Owner` and `Provider`\.